Zaxier/dbsql_lab_instructions/README.md

 ### Exercise 4: More SQL Analytics
 In this exercise we will write SQL to analyse the TPC-H dataset, and then add visualisations to the existing dashboard.
 Because there are so many possibile ways to query the TPC-H dataset, we will use chatGPT to help us generate some SQL queries.

 1. Ask chatGPT to suggest some questions that can be answered using the TPC-H dataset.
+Example prompt *"What are some questions I can answer using the TPC-H dataset?"*
 2. Ask chatGPT to provide the SQL to answer these questions for you mentioning the TPC-H dataset in your prompt.
+Example prompt *"What is the SQL code to answer the questions you provided in your previous response?"*
 3. Copy the SQL into the SQL Editor and run the query. *Note*, you may have to update syntactical elements of the SQL to make it work.
 GOOD NEWS: We're creating a dedicated chatbot for querying tables within the lakehouse that will produce the correct SQL for you.
 6. Choose 3-4 queries and produce 3-4 visualisations.
 7. Save and name the queries.